Ayaxcan (MH628v)

 Glyph or Iconographic Image Description:

 This black-line drawing of the compound glyph for the personal name Ayaxcan ("With Difficulty" or "Slowly") is attested here as a man's name.
 The A- start to this name comes from a swirling stream of water (atl) with four offshoots, each one with a droplet at the end.
-Above the water appears to be some kind of cup or bowl with short, horizontal, protruding lines on either side of it.
-It remains to be analyzed, but it must represent the -yaxcan (with difficulty) part of the name, probably phonetically.
+Above the water appears to be some kind of cup or bowl (perhaps a caxitl or a xicalli) with short, horizontal, protruding lines on either side of it.
+This remains to be analyzed, but it must represent the -yaxcan (with difficulty) part of the name, probably phonetically.
 One possibility is -axca (property, goods, the things one owns), which is a near homophone to -yaxcan.

 Description, Credit: